vampy/university-SE/README.md

 `pip install -r requirements.txt`

 # Running
-If you are not not in the virtual environment you must change to it.
+If you are not in the virtual environment you must change to it.

 `python manage.py run`